AverniteDF/poe-bot-server-wsgi/README.md

 # poe-bot-server-wsgi

 This repo shows how to create a server bot for the [Poe platform](https://poe.com/) using a WSGI Python web application.
-The bot is implemented in a purely synchronous manner, making it easy to set up on shared hosting environments (such as those with cPanel).
+The bot is implemented in a purely synchronous manner, making it easy to set up via cPanel.

 A functioning instance of this bot is available on Poe as [Server-Bot-WSGI](https://poe.com/Server-Bot-WSGI) (by @robhewitt).